 (3) If the order is made before the trial the names of the viewers shall be returned by the summoning officer, and they shall be the first in the panel who shall be called and sworn as jurors to try the issue, and shall not be challenged except for cause shown.

-[Section 51 amended by No. 44 of 1973 s.
+[Section 51 amended: No. 44 of 1973 s.
 25.]

 52. Party in criminal trial may pray a tales